AKSW/shacl-shapes/rules/accessible-building/README.md

 * steps or ramps before the entrance door(s)
 * separate entrances (for instance, special entrances for wheelchair users)

-### Specification: entrance fully accessible by wheelchair users
+### Entrance is fully accessible by wheelchair users

 Based on the mini-specification of the [Behindertenverband Leipzig e.V.](http://www.le-online.de/zeichenengl.htm).
 The entrance area is fully accessible for wheelchairs, if:
 * entrance ground is flat (max.
 3cm) or via ramp <= 6% gradient
 * entrance door width: >= 90 cm

-### Specification: entrance partly accessible by wheelchair users
+### Entrance is partly accessible by wheelchair users

 Also based on the mini-specification of the [Behindertenverband Leipzig e.V.](http://www.le-online.de/zeichenengl.htm).
 The entrance area is partly accessible for wheelchairs, if:
 * max.
 1 step or via ramp with max.
 12% gradient or